New conservation methodolgy to retrieve lost flexibility to brittle tracing papers

 Intense colour tone ♣♣♣ ♣♣♣

 Scale maintenance (architectural drawings!)
-Must consider aqueous treatments each time.
+Aqueous treatments must be considered individually.
 Anyhow scale can be strictly maintained even when applying wet treatments (previous test needed!).

 Detrimental Brittleness ♣♣♣♣ Now a normal handling is possible without risk.

-Ongoing oxidation ♣♣♣ As the cause of it (oil or varnish) has been removed, the oxidation is stopped.
+Ongoing oxidation ♣♣♣ The cause (oil or varnish) has been removed, thus oxidation is stopped.

 Further reading: